-Employees: Employees are asked to self-isolate if they have been in an affected area or in contact with a confirmed COVID-19 or infected person for 14 days once exposed.
+Employees: Employees are asked to self-isolate if they have been in an affected area or in contact with a confirmed COVID-19 or infected person for 7 days if vaccinated or 14 days if unvaccinated once exposed.
 If multiple quarantine events have the effect of creating a stoppage of work the stand down provisions referred to above may apply.
 Delaney Studios employees will not be rostered onto work until self-isolation is completed.
 A doctor’s certificate or note must be supplied by the employee to approve their return to work.

-Students: Students are asked to self-isolate if they have been in an affected area or in contact with a confirmed COVID-19 or infected person for 14 days once exposed.
+Students: Students are asked to self-isolate if they have been in an affected area or in contact with a confirmed COVID-19 or infected person for 7 days for vaccinated and 14 days for unvaccinated once exposed.
 Students must provide medical clearance prior to returning to art classes.
 If the student has paid their term fee in full, the student will be offered makeup classes for the weeks missed due to a positive infection test, medical proof must be supplied via a doctors certificate or note in order to return to classes.
 These make up lessons can be used within the current term.
 No refunds or credits will be issued if the school is open and in normal operation.

 Clean hands protect against infection - Protect yourself

 Wash your hands with soap and water, and dry them thoroughly.

 Use alcohol-based handrub if you don’t have immediate access to soap and water.

 How do I wash my hands properly?
 Washing your hands properly takes about as long as singing "Happy Birthday" twice, using the images below supplied by the World Health Organisation.